Managing your symptoms when you're dying

 Palliative care and controlling symptoms

-Palliative care offers relief, support and comfort to patients and their family and friends.
-It involves caring for your physical, emotional, psychological and spiritual needs in the best way possible.
+Palliative care offers relief, support and comfort to people affected by cancer and their family and friends.
+It involves caring in the best possible way for needs you might have in the following areas:

 Palliative care teams are made up of: